Bua (tribe): History

 They were semi-nomadic pastoralists, organized in katuns and had no central leadership.
 From that time, they appear in the history of the Despotate of Epirus and the involvement of Gjin Bua Shpata in the region.
 The Bua are believed to be not patrilineally kin (blood relatives) with the Shpata tribe.
 However this theory is rejected and their first name was Bua, while the name Spata appears to them as a second name, creating a cadet branch of the Buas.
-For the purpose of glorifying their ancestry, the Buas claimed to be descendants of Pyrrhus of Epirus.
+The Buas claimed to be descendants of Pyrrhus of Epirus.
 Mercurio Bua had a genealogy drawn up for this purpose and found no contradiction.
 The coat of arms granted to him therefore reproduced the alleged arms of the ancient kings of Epirus, enriched by the cross with two stars supposedly granted to the Bua by the Emperor Constantine the Great, who stopped in their castle in Albania when he left Rome to go and found Constantinople.
 The Meksi family is believed to be the first branch of Bua tribe.
 Many of the leaders of the Despotate of Arta appears with Bua as a second surname in historical record.
 As such, in historiography the Bua are considered to have been among the rulers of the Despotate of Arta and the regions of Aetolia and Acarnania to the south after the Battle of Achelous until 1416.
 After their loss, the Venetians invited the Bua tribe to settle in the Morea.
 In 1423, they appear in Venetian records in the Morea under the leadership of Rossus Bua, capu unius comitive Albanensium.
 The Bua tribe established in Morea amounted to about one or two thousand people in 1423, and consisted of four katunds.

 After the fall of much of the Morea to the Ottomans, Venice invited them to settle in the Ionian Islands, in particular in Zakynthos in 1473.
 Many branches of them settled in Italy after 1479 as part of the Arbëreshë migrations.
 In Italy, many of them joined Stratioti regiments.
 Between 1481 and 1570, at least 44 Buas appear as stratioti captains.
 Among them two Gjin, Gjon, Bardh Bua.
 The best known was Mërkur Bua who in time was ennobled.
 In modern Greece, in 1504 a branch of the Albanian tribe of Bua who remained in the Ionian Islands were part of the colonization of the abandoned island of Ithaca.
 The Boua-Grivas as they came to be known in the late 16th century produced the anti-Ottoman rebel and armatolos Theodore Boua-Grivas who started a revolt in Epirus and Acarnania in 1585 with Venetian support.